x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 5. In the **Office 365 Exchange Online** section, select the location where your Microsoft 365 or Office 365 organization is hosted and then click **Next**.

-6. On the **On-premises Exchange account** page, in the **Please provide your on-premises Exchange administrator account credentials** section, select **change** if you don't want that the wizard use the account you're logged into to access your on-premises Active Directory and Exchange servers.
+6. On the **On-premises Exchange account** page, in the **Please provide your on-premises Exchange administrator account credentials** section, select **change** if you don't want that the wizard to use the account you're logged into to access your on-premises Active Directory and Exchange servers.
 If you want to use the same credentials, continue to the next step.

 7. In the **Office 365 Exchange Online Account** credentials section, click **sign in** and specify the username and password of a Microsoft 365 or Office 365 account that has Global Administrator permissions.
 Click **Next**.